 If A.M.
 Best downgrades or withdraws either of our ratings, we could be severely limited or prevented from writing any new reinsurance contracts, which would materially and adversely affect our ability to implement our business strategy.
 Additionally, if A.M.
 Best downgrades or withdraws our ratings, we cannot provide assurance that our regulators, CIMA and the Central Bank of Ireland, would continue to authorize our current business strategy and investment strategy.
-See "RisksRelating to Insurance and Other Regulations - Any suspension or revocation of our reinsurance licenses would materially and adversely impact our ability to do business and implement our business strategy."
+See "-Risks Relating to Insurance and Other Regulations - Any suspension or revocation of our reinsurance licenses would materially and adversely impact our ability to do business and implement our business strategy."

 Greenlight Re's A.M.
-Best rating of "A- (Excellent)" with a stable outlook is the fourth highest of 13 ratings that A.M.
+Best rating of "A- (Excellent)" is the fourth highest of 15 financial strength ratings that A.M.
 Best issues.
+In October 2024, A.M.
+Best revised Greenlight Re's outlooks to positive from stable.
 A.M.
 Best periodically reviews our ratings and may revise one or more of our ratings downward or revoke them at its sole discretion based primarily on its analysis of our balance sheet strength, operating performance, and business profile.
 Potential developments that may affect such an analysis include:

 - if A.M.
 Best alters its capital adequacy assessment methodology in a manner that would adversely affect the rating of our reinsurance entities; - if A.M.
-Best alters its approach regarding our SILP investment strategy or our Innovations investments; - if our actual losses significantly exceed our loss reserves; - if unfavorable financial or market trends impact us; - if we change our business practices from our organizational business plan in a manner that no longer supports our A.M.
+Best alters its approach regarding our Solasglas investment strategy or our Innovations investments; - if our actual losses significantly exceed our loss reserves; - if unfavorable financial or market trends impact us; - if we change our business practices from our organizational business plan in a manner that no longer supports our A.M.
 Best ratings; - if we are unable to retain our senior management and other key personnel or implement succession plans; or - if our investments incur significant losses.

 Substantially all of our assumed reinsurance contracts contain provisions that permit our clients to cancel the contract or require additional collateral in the event of a downgrade in our A.M.
 Best ratings below specified levels or a reduction of our capital or surplus below specified levels over the course of the agreement.
-Contracts containing such cancellation rights represented approximately 26% of gross premiums written during 2023.
+Contracts containing such cancellation rights represented approximately 37% of gross premiums written during 2024.
 Additional collateral in the event of a downgrade in our A.M.
-Best ratings would be approximately \$133.2 million at December 31, 2023.
+Best ratings would be approximately \$134.6 million at December 31, 2024.